For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 halifax logo

 It's also worth looking into the Halifax Clarity Credit Card.
 It has no fees for withdrawals or spending in the UK or abroad.
+But, you will be charged a small interest fee on withdrawing until you have paid it back so ensure you do it as quick as you can.

-As with all credit cards, make sure to pay it off before the due date each month or you'll be charged interest.
+As with all credit cards, make sure to pay it off before the due date each month or you'll be charged more interest.

 Apply for a Clarity Card »